simplicitesoftware/heroku/README.md

 Deployment
 ----------

-Clone our [Tomcat launcher](https://github.com/simplicitesoftware/heroku-template) (if you are reading this file chances are this is already done ;-)
+Clone our [embedded Tomcat template](https://github.com/simplicitesoftware/heroku-template) (if you are reading this file chances are this is already done ;-)

 Replace the `webapps/ROOT` webapp folder by your Simplicit&eacute; sandbox webapp template, then add the `heroku` Git remote by: